godlikepanos/anki-3d-engine/README.md

 	$cmake ..
 	$make

-To view and configure the build options you can use ccmake tool or similar:
+To view and configure the build options you can use ccmake tool or other similar tool:

 	$cd <path_to_anki>/build
 	$ccmake .